 Issuing Bank - The financial institution who approved the cardholder or consumer.
-Receives the payment transaction request and will send back an approval or a decline.
+The issuing bank receives the payment transaction request and sends back an approval or a decline.

-Merchant – A business, whether it is a retail store who sells tangible goods or a business in a service industry, such as a hospital who charges for medical services.
-A merchant accepts accepts credit and debit card transactions as a form of payment.
+Merchant - Any business.
+This could be a retail store who sells tangible goods or a business in a service industry, such as a hospital.
+A merchant accepts debit and credit card transactions as a form of payment.

-Merchant Service Provider (MSP) – Can be a department of an acquiring bank, for example, Bank of America offers merchant processing services.
-It could also be a third party who works as a partner with an acquiring bank.
-An MSP does the bulk of the underwriting of a new merchant before passing underwriting documentation to the acquiring bank.
+Merchant Service Provider (MSP) - This can be a department of an acquiring bank.
+For example, Bank of America offers merchant processing services.
+An MSP may also be a third party who works as a partner with an acquiring bank.
+Merchant service providers do the bulk of the work underwriting a new merchant before passing underwriting documentation to the acquiring bank.

 Payment Management Solution/Payment Gateway - Provides a front-end solution for a merchant to accept card transactions.
 This software allows cardholder information to be entered and sent for an approval or a denial.

 1. A cardholder makes a payment to a merchant, which can be done through a variety of methods: